9001/copyparty/README.md

 ### file-search

-drop files/folders into up2k to see if they exist on the server
+dropping files into the browser also lets you see if they exist on the server

 ![copyparty-fsearch-fs8](https://user-images.githubusercontent.com/241032/129635361-c79286f0-b8f1-440e-aaf4-6e929428fac9.png)

-open the `[🚀 up2k]` tab and drag/drop files into the browser; you will see two dropzones: `Upload` and `Search`
+when you drag/drop files into the browser, you will see two dropzones: `Upload` and `Search`

 > on a phone? toggle the `[🔎]` switch green before tapping the big yellow Search button to select your files